vb690/what_do_books_look_like/README.md

 # What do Books Look Like?
-Project aiming to visualize the books representations learned by a word-level language model.
+This project aims to visualize the representation learned by a word-level language model trained on a set of classics of the literature.
 The aim is purely aesthetic and not scientific, what presented here should be interpreted with caution (or not intepreted at all).

-This project is freely inspired by [What do numbers look like](https://johnhw.github.io/umap_primes/index.md.html).
+This project was inspired by [What do numbers look like](https://johnhw.github.io/umap_primes/index.md.html).

 ## The League of Extraordinary Gentlemen